eugenefvdm/notification-subscriptions/README.md

     {
         return (new MailMessage)
             ->subject("Price Update for {$this->customModel->name}")
-            ->markdown('notification.product-price-changed', [
+            ->markdown('notification.product-price-update', [
                 'product' => $this->customModel,
-                'subscription' => $this->getSubscriptionFromNotifiable($notifiable) // Include this if you want a unsubscribe link.
-Remeber to include the blade component.
+                // Add the line below and the blade component for unsubscribe 'subscription' => $this->getSubscriptionFromNotifiable($notifiable)
             ]);
     }
 }